-- 1. To confirm the minutes of the 47th Annual General Meeting held on October 28th, 2021. - 2.
-To review & adopt the Annual Report of the Council and Audited Financial Statements of the Institute along with Auditors' Report for the year ended 30th June 2022. - 3.
-To appoint the auditors for the next year, i.e. 2022-23.
+- 1. To confirm the minutes of the 48th Annual General Meeting held on October 28th, 2022. . - 2.
+To review & adopt the Annual Report of the Council and Audited Financial Statements of the Institute along with Auditors' Report for the year ended 30th June 2023. - 3.
+To appoint the auditors for the next year, i.e. 2023-24.
 Being eligible, the present auditors, viz M/s.
 Naveed Zafar Ashfaq Jaffery & Co., Chartered Accountants have consented to be appointed for the next term. - 4.
-To elect 05 members of Karachi Branch Council for one year. - 5.
-Any other business with the permission of the Chair.
+To elect 12 members of National Council for three years and elect 05 members of Karachi Branch Council for one year. - 5.
+Any other business with the permission of the Chair